vmoravec/cct/README.md

 #### Disclaimer

-  This documenation contains information and formulations available on [cucumber github wiki](https://github.com/cucumber/cucumber/wiki).
+  This file contains information and formulations as found on [cucumber github wiki](https://github.com/cucumber/cucumber/wiki).